reusabledata/reusabledata/docs/fields.md

 ## last-curated
 ### Field Description
-(Optional) The ISO 8601 date of when the resource was last curated.
+(Optional) The ISO 8601 date of when the license was last reviewed by a (Re)Usable Data Project curator.

 ### Example Value
 `2017-12-03`